 - Spices.
 My favorite way to add flavor to shakes and to make the same combination of ingredients taste different from day to day.
 I often use cardamom, cinnamon, nutmeg, small amounts of cloves, or ready mixes like pumpkin pie spice or apple pie spice to add sweetness to my low carb protein shakes.
 These are the easiest since you're adding no carbs, protein, fat, etc., just yummy flavor.
 You will soon learn what types of spiced low carb protein shakes you like best.

 - Fruits.
 Here's an area you really need to be careful.
 While fruit has its place in a low carb protein shake, only certain types of fruits will work, and even then, only in small quantities.
 You can use all types of berries, but I would urge you to never use more than 1/3 of a cup of berries at most.
 I often use frozen berries as they not only cool the drink immediately, but they're also easier to store.
 If you're only going to be using a few berries here and there, it's hard to do this with fresh berries.

 - Sugar-free Flavored Syrups.
 A quick search for sugar-free flavored syrups will show you the various options at your disposal including chocolate syrup, peppermint, hazelnut, caramel etc. I haven't included these in the shakes above because I prefer to get flavor from real food, but these sugar-free syrups are a very popular option for flavoring low carb protein shakes.

-Just remember, the Best Low carb Protein Shake is one that YOU like.
-So start with these recipes and play around until you get what you have your own best low carb protein shake.
-Also, don’t limit these to just breakfast time.
-I often have one of these for a meal.
+Just remember, the Best Low Carb Protein Shake is one that YOU like.
+So start with these protein shake recipes and play around until you get what you have your own best low carb protein shake.
+Also, don't limit these to just breakfast time.
+I often have one of these for a meal replacement.
 Just watch the carb counts by entering in a recipe into your tracker BEFORE you make it!
 Otherwise, you may be in for an unpleasant surprise.